 Call Gayle Hannan in our Supporter Engagement Team on 02 7209 6708 or email email@example.com.
 Gayle can walk you through the process, answer any of your questions and post or email you our gift in will booklet.

 Have you been thinking about writing a Will but just not sure where to start?
 Let us make it easy for you.

 We've partnered with Gathered Here, to offer our supporters a free online Will.
-In just 10 minutes, you can make important preparations for your loved ones, you may also wish to leave a gift to Children’s Cancer Institute.
-Even a gift as little as 1% of your estate can change the story for a child with cancer.
+In just 10 minutes, you can make important preparations for your loved ones and pledge a gift in your Will to Children's Cancer Institute.
+Even a gift as little as 1% of your estate can change the story of a child with cancer.

 We honour the kindness of those who left children with cancer gifts in their Estate in 2022.
 Whilst we cannot thank them in person, we have let their loved ones know of our deep gratitude and will continue to share the impact their lasting gift will have on childhood cancer research.